Compare 60 Accounting Software Vendors

 Without the right data, it can be difficult to know exactly where your accounts stand and even tougher to make budgeting decisions and predictions.
 When looking for accounting software, you need to look for tools that offer in-depth reporting and analytics features.

-In addition to providing export features to business intelligence software that gives stakeholders a full-spectrum view of how the company’s financial data impacts the overall business environment, many accounting software tools also provide dashboard reporting and financial analytics right in the tool.
-These features help accountants and bookkeepers track spend vs. income, outstanding invoices, and other KPIs critical to the company’s financial health.
+In addition to providing export features to business intelligence software that gives stakeholders a full-spectrum view of how the company’s data impacts the overall business environment, many accounting software tools also provide dashboard reporting and financial analytics right in the tool.
+These features help accountants and bookkeepers track spend vs. income, outstanding and recurring invoices, cash flow, inventory management, financial statements and other KPIs critical to the company’s financial health.

 Accounting software is available in nearly as many shapes and sizes as there are company types.
 These are the main types of businesses that use accounting tools to manage their financial accounts.